huggingface/data-is-better-together/cookbook-efforts/dpo-orpo-preference/instructions.md

 > Be aware that you will be charged for the use of the Inference Endpoints.
 You can find more information on the pricing in the [pricing docs](https://huggingface.co/docs/inference-endpoints/pricing).
 It is very strongly recommend to enable the autoscaling option when setting up the endpoint to avoid unnecessary charges.

 > [!WARNING]
-> Although we used the dedicated endpoints in this example, we highly recommend you to use the serverless option.
-If you need to run an unavailable model, you can easily use them with [other frameworks](https://distilabel.argilla.io/latest/components-gallery/llms/) such as Ollama or vLLM.
+> If you have local GPUs available, you can also adapt this approach using other [inference frameworks](https://distilabel.argilla.io/latest/components-gallery/llms/) such as Ollama or vLLM.

 ## 3. Use `distilabel` to generate a second response for each prompt in the filtered Aya dataset